nus-cs2103/website-base/admin/collate.md

   method 4 ...
   ```

-* **If you don't know who wrote the code segment below yours**, you may put an empty `//@@author` (i.e. no GitHub ID) to indicate the end of the code segment you wrote.
-The author of code below yours can add the GitHub ID to the empty tag later.
+* **If you don't know who wrote the code segment below yours**, you may put an empty `//@@author` (i.e. no GitHub username) to indicate the end of the code segment you wrote.
+The author of code below yours can add the GitHub username to the empty tag later.
   Here is a sample code with an empty `author` tag:
   ```
   method 0 ...